Brexit: Your IP Questions Answered

 4. What if I want EU and UK protection for a new trade mark or design now the transition period is over?

 - For protection covering the full area of the EU plus the UK, from 1 January 2021 you will have to file two applications: one to the EU Intellectual Property Office (EUIPO) and one to the UK Intellectual Property Office (UKIPO).

 - If the EUTM proprietor still wishes to protect the UK then a new UK application will need to be filed.
-Whilst the new application will be granted the same priority date as the EUTM application (if applied for within 9 months), it will proceed in other regards as a fresh application which will need to complete its own UK opposition period.
+Whilst the new application will be granted the same priority date as the EUTM application (if applied for before the end of September 2021), it will proceed in other regards as a fresh application which will need to complete its own UK opposition period.
 The earlier EUTM opponent may choose to oppose the new UK application based on the same earlier UK rights or grounds by which it had opposed the EUTM.

 - Unfortunately, your corresponding UK rights will in principle also be revoked or invalidated (wholly or partially) in line with rulings against your EU rights.

-- Also, this potential threat to your corresponding UK rights only applies where proceedings are already under way against your EUTM/RCD on 1 January 2021.
+- Also, this potential threat to your corresponding UK rights only applies where proceedings were already under way against your EUTM/RCD on 1 January 2021.
 Proceedings launched against your EU rights after that date will not directly affect your corresponding UK rights, even if your EU rights are revoked or wholly or partially invalidated.

-- That corresponding UK right will then be treated as automatically renewed, without any fee payment to the UKIPO, if/when the relevant EUTM/RCD is subject to late renewal at the EUIPO.
+- That corresponding UK right can then be treated as automatically renewed, without any fee payment to the UKIPO, if/when the relevant EUTM/RCD is subject to late renewal at the EUIPO.
 But if the expired EUTM/RCD is allowed to lapse then the comparable UK right will be removed from the register – it cannot be renewed separately.